ICESAT-2HackWeek/website-2025/book/logistics/travel.md

 - Lander Hall Conference Desk is open 7 a.m.-10 p.m., seven days a week.

 **Late Arrivals**
-If you expect to arrive late for check-in, or after after the conference desk has closed, please call Resident Conference Assistant (RCA) on-call at 206.543.1000 and follow the prompts and indicate that you are checking in on west campus.
+If you expect to arrive late for check-in, or after the conference desk has closed, please call Resident Conference Assistant (RCA) on-call at 206.543.1000 and follow the prompts and indicate that you are checking in on west campus.